 The Governance Committee of the Board (the "Governance Committee") assists the Board in fulfilling its oversight responsibilities respecting the nomination of directors and committee members for the Board and the corporate governance policies and practices of the Company.
 The specific functions and responsibilities of the Governance Committee are set forth in the written Charter of the Governance Committee of the Board of Directors of SPAR Group, Inc., Dated (as of) May 18, 2004 (the "Governance Charter"), approved and recommended by the Governance Committee and adopted by the Board on May 18, 2004.
 The Governance Committee also is given specific functions and responsibilities by and is subject to the Nasdaq Rules, SEC Rules, Sarbanes-Oxley and other applicable law, which are reflected in the Governance Charter.
-A copy of the Governance Charter is attached to this Proxy Statement.
-A current copy of the Governance Charter also is posted and available to stockholders and the public on the Company's web site (www.SPARinc.com).
+A current copy of the Governance Charter is posted and available to stockholders and the public on the Company's web site (www.SPARinc.com).
 The Governance Committee reviews and reassesses the Governance Charter and Nomination Policy (as defined below) annually and recommends any needed changes to the Board for approval.
 The Governance Charter was adopted to reflect the recent evolution of the Governance Committee's informal responsibilities, the recent adoption of Sarbanes-Oxley, and recent changes in Nasdaq Rules, SEC Rules, securities laws and other applicable law pertaining to Governance committees.